0xJepsen/0xjepsen/README.md

 - 📖 I am reading [The Surrender Experiment](https://www.goodreads.com/book/show/23164946-the-surrender-experiment).
 Recommend a book to me [here](https://github.com/0xJepsen/Books).
 - 🏛 I am Currently working on [Arbiter](https://github.com/primitivefinance/arbiter).
 - 🪷 I grew up off-the-grid in a Tibetan Buddhist community for the first 13 years.
 The lineage was the [Nyingma](https://www.rigpawiki.org/index.php?title=Nyingma) school of thought.
-- If you want to know my professional background, here is my [Cirriculum Vitae](/Cirriculum_Vitae.pdf)
+- If you want to know my professional background, here is my [CV](/Cirriculum_Vitae.pdf)

 ## Things I have written